 Escape online price discrimination

-Not many of us have infinite money, so we all want the best deal online.
-Unfortunately, online shops are smart in the sense that they can detect what part of the world you’re connecting from and adjust prices accordingly.
-Your actual financial situation doesn’t matter — if the owners had decided that people from your end of the world can afford to pay more, you will also pay more.
+Not many of us have unlimited money, so we all want the best deal online.
+Unfortunately, online shops are smart — they can detect what part of the world you’re connecting from and adjust prices accordingly.
+Your actual financial situation doesn’t matter — if the owners decide that people from your end of the world can afford to pay more, you will also have to pay more.

 -